-Zero Liquid Discharge (ZLD) Wastewater Systems
+Zero Liquid Discharge (ZLD) Wastewater Treatment

-What is Zero Liquid Discharge (ZLD)?
+What is Zero Liquid Discharge?

-Interest in ZLD technology has grown in the industrial manufacturing sector over the past decade.
-Companies may begin to explore ZLD because of ever tightening wastewater disposal regulations, company mandated green initiatives, public perception of industrial impact on the environment, or concern over the quality and quantity of the water supply.
+Zero Liquid Discharge (ZLD) is a wastewater treatment process developed to completely eliminate all liquid discharge from a system.
+The goal of a zero liquid discharge system is to reduce the volume of wastewater that requires further treatment, economically process wastewater and produce a clean stream suitable for reuse.
+Companies may begin to explore ZLD because of ever-tightening wastewater disposal regulations, company mandated green initiatives, public perception of industrial impact on the environment, or concern over the quality and quantity of the water supply.

+The ENCON approach is unique because it uses cost-effective, time-tested equipment that makes it economically feasible for even moderately sized waste streams.
 At the core of the ENCON zero liquid discharge solution is evaporation technology.
 Evaporation always figures prominently in most ZLD solutions because it has always been more “hands off” than other wastewater treatment methodologies resulting in a dramatically lower labor cost.
 Evaporation technology can handle a much wider range of waste streams compared to membranes and traditional physical / chemical treatment methodologies.
 Finally, evaporation does a much better job of concentrating waste streams compared to other methods, thereby yielding a lower cost for disposal.

-Acheiving Zero Liquid Discharge Over Time
+Achieving Zero Liquid Discharge Over Time

 The ENCON approach to Zero Liquid Discharge is that it can be implemented in stages over time.
 For example, a company may choose to install an ENCON MVC Evaporator to minimize their wastewater hauling expenses.
 A year or so later, they find that feeding an ENCON Thermal Evaporator from the MVC’s concentrate holding tank to further reduce the volume of liquid waste makes financial and environmental sense.
 When the company finally decides to become a Zero Liquid Discharge facility, it is a simple matter of adding a filter press and accessories to the current wastewater process.